Combinatorics of affine birational maps: Abstract

 \section{Abstract}

-The main object of study of the present paper is the group $\au_n$ of \emph{unimodular automorphisms} of $\com^n$.
-Taking $\au_n$ as a working example, our intention was to develop an approach (or rather an edifice) which allows one to prove, for instance, the non-simplicity of $\au_n$ for all $n \geq 3$.
+The main object of study in the present paper is the group $\au_n$ of \emph{unimodular automorphisms} of $\com^n$.
+Taking $\au_n$ as a working example, our intention was to develop an approach (or rather an edifice) which allows one to prove, for instance, the non\,-\,simplicity of $\au_n$ for all $n \geq 3$.
 More systematic and, perhaps, general exposition will appear elsewhere.